DmxLarchey/The-Braga-Method/theories/dfs_xleroy/README.md

     else dfs_stack (x::a) (succs x::l::ls)
   in dfs_stack [] [[x]]
 ```
-The latter program can be actually seen as a variant of `dfs_book` which somewhat more efficient since its avoids calculations of list concatenations (hence its name).
+The latter program can be actually seen as a variant of `dfs_book` which somewhat more efficient since its avoids calculations of list concatenations, hence its name.
 Indeed, we finally obtain `dfs_book` by flattening `ls`, so that `(x :: l) :: ls`is represented by `x :: lls`, with `lls := l @ ls`, `succs x :: l :: ls` is represented by `succs x @ lls` and `lls`is renamed as just `l`.
 ```ocaml
 let dfs_book x =